1. A Challenging Project

 Regarding the "laws of nature," the famous physicist Erwin Schrödinger, wrote:

-"Incredibly small groups of atoms,
+"Incredibly small groups of atoms, much too small

-statistical laws, do play a
+to display exact statistical laws, do play a dominating

-orderly and lawful events
+role in the very orderly and lawful events within a

-within a living organism."
+living organism."

-In other words, the attributes and "laws" that tiny quantum particles are subject to in the microscopic world, play a "dominating role" in the "laws" of the larger components belonging to life (see the discussion on "Cascade Effect" in the Section A Universe Fine-tuned for Life).
+In other words, the attributes and "laws" that tiny quantum particles are subject to in the ultramicroscopic world, play a "dominating role" in the "laws" of the larger components belonging to life (see the discussion on "Cascade Effect" in the Section A Universe Fine-tuned for Life).

 With regard to the universality of these laws, astrophysicist Neil deGrasse Tyson had this to say: